Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Analytic model of coagulation

 where statistical averages are written $\overline{F(N)}=\sum_{0}^{\infty}F(N)P(N,t)$.

-If we take the view that $\overline{N^{2}}\approx\overline{N}{}^{2}$, which corresponds to the neglect of fluctuations in population (which is why the procedure is called a mean field approximation), and consider a large mean population $\overline{N}\gg1$, such that only the first term on the right hand side in Eq. (\ref{eq:101}) is retained, we can write
+If we take the view that $\overline{N^{2}}\approx\overline{N}^{2}$, which corresponds to the neglect of fluctuations in population (a mean field approximation), and consider $\overline{N}\gg1$, such that only the first term on the right hand side in Eq. (\ref{eq:101}) is retained, we can write